mibur1/psy111/book/introduction/2_Intro_1/1_Variables and data types.md

 Variables in Python work like in most other programming languages:

 - You assign values to them by using the equal (=) operator
+- Python is dynamically typed; it figures out the variable type for you
 - You can print their content with the `print()` function
 ```